preetam260/edge_det/edgedetection/README.md

 ## Notes
 - Training large networks benefits from a GPU.
 Scripts auto-detect CUDA if available.
 - Use `--max_images` flags in training scripts for quick debugging.
-- The HED loss blends side-output losses and final-fusion loss — the implementation follows the class-balanced idea in the HED paper (section 2.2).